yaroslav-06/flase/README.md

 # Flase app

-The front-end part of [https://github.com/yaroslav-06/flase_api](https://github.com/yaroslav-06/flase_api).
+The front-end part of [flase_api](https://github.com/yaroslav-06/flase_api)

 Supports: **Android**, **Web**(not recommended)

-No setup required, just install the apk and press change url, at the initial page.\
+No setup required, just install the apk at [releases page](https://github.com/yaroslav-06/flase/releases) and press change url, at the initial page.\
 There enter your server ip in form:
 ```txt
 ws://<your server's ip>:14539